Home

 Ingredients:

-• Moose Round Steak 1-2 pounds – cut into 1” cubes Remove all fat, bones and silver skin from Round Steak.
-(This step is very important so as to reduce the Wild Game taste).
+• Moose Round Steak 1-2 pounds – cut into 1 inch cubes Remove all fat, bones and silver skin from Round Steak.
+(This step is very important so as to reduce the wild game taste).

-• 6 Cloves garlic (There’s no such thing as too much Garlic )
+• 6 Cloves garlic (We feel there’s no such thing as too much garlic )

 • 6 Carrots